Where the leaders of energy transition in SEE meet

 The Belgrade Energy Forum 2023, the new conference format of the Balkan Green Energy News portal, will be held on 8 and 9 May 2023 at the Crowne Plaza Hotel in Belgrade.
 Built on the success of conferences in 2021 and 2022, as well as on the strong position and reputation of the portal in the region and the world, including the centers of political, economic and financial decision-making, BEF 2023 will be the place where the leaders of energy transition of Southeast Europe meet.

 Like the rest of Europe, the region has faced a serious energy crisis further fueled by geopolitical frictions and rising inflation.
-BEF 2023 will discuss the most pressing energy challenges of the region: how to successfully implement the energy transition to a low-carbon economy, in accordance with the EU Green Agenda principles, decarbonize the energy and other sectors, integrate electricity markets into the regional and European ones in times of nationalism and protectionism voices getting louder, and provide technologies and capital needed for a secure supply of the region.
+BEF 2023 will discuss the most pressing energy challenges of the region: how to successfully implement the energy transition in accordance with the Green Agenda imperative and climate action efforts, decarbonize the energy and other sectors, provide infrastructure, technologies and capital needed for new low-carbon and green capacities, and strengthen system resilience and energy security of the region through regional cooperation and partnerships with major energy actors beyond the SEE.

-BEF 2023 will bring together decision-makers from the region, Europe and the world, leading investors in the energy sector, financial institutions, consulting firms, technology manufacturers, the world’s most famous companies for innovative services and digital solutions, and non-governmental organizations.
+BEF 2023 will bring together decision-makers from the region and Europe , power utilities, leading investors in the energy sector, financial institutions, consulting firms, technology providers, companies for innovative services and digital solutions, and non-governmental organizations.
 All members of the first league of the region’s energy transition, or those who aspire to join it, will be in Belgrade on 8 and 9 May.

 Secure your place in time as a participant or partner and be part of the most important energy event in the region for 2023.